skurhse/bass/README.md

 ### 2. What is Inheritance?

-Inheritance is code reuse and extensibility pattern in the form of either super-classes or prototypes.
+Inheritance is an OOP code reuse and extensibility pattern, either class-based or protoype-based, implemented via dynamic dispatch.